 Anas platyrhynchos, Purple Heron Ardea purpurea, Chinese Blackbird Turdus mandarinus and Eurasian Siskin Spinus spinus.
-2 of the newly found species were recorded within the Application Site, which are Mallard and Purple Heron.
+2 of the newly found species were recorded within the Application Site, which are Mallard, Purple Heron.
 Both of them are considered Regional Concern by Fellowes (2002).
+Pied Kingfisher is also recorded within the Application Site during the verification survey.

 6.2.5 11 avifaunal species were recorded within the Application Site during the verification surveys, 8 of the species are considered of conservation importance, which are namely Little Grebe Tachybaptus ruficollis, Mallard Anas platyrhynchos, Purple Heron Ardea purpurea, Great Egret Ardea alba, Great Cormorant Phalacrocorax carbo, Greater Coucal Centropus sinensis, Pied Kingfisher Ceryle rudis and Collared Crow Corvus torquatus.
 Details of these species are shown in Table 13.
+The location of the species of conservation importance is summarized in Figure 3-1.